 The model uses standard SI units for length (metres), time (seconds), flux (volume per time in m3s-1) etc.

-The solvers assume flow to be gradually varied (the routing solver is the exception for this and can be used for cases of very shallow flow over steeps gradients or discontinuities, the Roe solver may also handle flows that vary rapidly in time).
+The solvers assume gradually-varying flow, except for (i) the routing solver, which can be used for cases of very shallow flow over steeps gradients or discontinuities, (ii) the FV1 and DG2 solvers, which are applicable to any flow regime, steep or discontinuous terrain, and rapidly-varying flow.

 Channel flow solvers